Package 'pkgmatch'

 • "calls" for frequency tables for actual function calls.

-This function is called within the main pkgmatch_similar_pkgs and pkgmatch_similar_fns functions to load required data there, and should not generally need to be explicitly called.
+This function is called within the main pkgmatch_similar_pkgs function to load required data there, and should not generally need to be explicitly called.

 Usage